 Describes device and systems that are relatively high-priced and high-quality.

-A very light, possibly overexposed, transparency that has most of the important detail in the highlight area and has very few shadow areas.
-Contrast must be adjusted differently for high-key transparencies than it is for normal low-key transparencies.
+A very light, possibly overexposed, transparency that has most of the important detail in the highlighted area and has very few shadow areas.
+The contrast must be adjusted differently for high-key transparencies than it is for normal low-key transparencies.